justUmen/PopUpLearn/README.md

 # PopUpLearn

-Learn / memorize with popups + track down your knowledge and mistakes with PopUpLearn.
+Learn / memorize with popups and track down your knowledge with PopUpLearn.

 Built and tested for linux desktop users, using `bash`.
 But it might eventually be transfered for compatibility with smartphones, AR glasses, VR headset...